pritesh-shrivastava/melanoma-classification/project_report.md

 In this competition, participants will identify melanoma in images of skin lesions.
 In particular, they will use images within the same patient and determine which are likely to represent a melanoma.
 Specifically, participants need to predict a binary target for each image ie, the probability (floating point) between 0.0 and 1.0 that the lesion in the image is malignant (the target).

 For this competition, we are going to build an image classifier using deep learning.
 We will need to begin with image pre-processing as we have images of varying sizes, for eg., 1024x1024x3 vs 512x512x3 etc.
-We can combine the results of the image classifier with a tabular data classifier on image metadata for ensembling.
+We can combine the results of the image classifier with a tabular data model on image metadata for ensembling.

-For working with tfrecords, Tensorflow library will be a good choice to build our neural network.
 We can use stratified k-folds for model validation before making predictions on the test set.
 Since training a deep learning model on a large image dataset (~120 GB) is going to be a compute heavy task, Kaggle notebooks which offer free GPUs (and TPUs) can serve as the ideal solution for training this model.